-When you are pregnant, you are extra careful about the medication that you encounter, since this medication can affect the baby.
-In the same manner, the use of some chemicals which fall under the category of cosmetics should be given a thought before using.
-During pregnancy, the changes that happen in your body can lead to more hair growth or darkened skin due to increase in hormones called androgens.
-Increase in hair growth on the cheeks, chin, and lips especially after the second trimester (sixth month) might make you use the face bleaching products.
-These products are mainly skin bleaching agents which are the most common treatment for facial hair as it lightens the pigmentation of facial hair.
+When you are pregnant, you are extra careful about the medication that you encounter since this medication can affect the baby.
+Similarly, some chemicals that fall under the cosmetics category should be considered before use.
+During pregnancy, the changes in your body can lead to more hair growth or darkened skin due to increased hormones called androgens (4).
+An increase in hair growth on the cheeks, chin, and lips, especially after the second trimester (sixth month), might make you use face bleaching products.
+These products are mainly skin bleaching agents, which are the most common treatment as they lighten the pigmentation of facial hair.
 But, is it safe to use face bleach during pregnancy?
 If that worries you, keep reading to know the risks and precautions associated with facial bleaching during this crucial time.

 Can I bleach my face during pregnancy?
-This is a something that must have crossed your mind.
-Bleaching agents are basically a chemical substance.
+This is something that must have crossed your mind.
+Bleaching agents are chemical substances.
 These chemical substances have a drug-like action which lightens the skin.
-It interferes with enzymatic processes that lead to the production of melanin (which darkens the skin).
-The active ingredients used are hydroquinone, hydrogen peroxide with ammonia, potent steroids and glutathione.
+It interferes with enzymatic processes that lead to melanin production (which darkens the skin).
+The active ingredients used are hydroquinone, hydrogen peroxide with ammonia, potent steroids and glutathione (1).
 There always remains a risk of applying chemicals in pregnancy.
 Some of these are discussed in this article.

-- The first trimester is crucial during pregnancy because it is the phase where all the vital organs of the baby are formed.
-Therefore, babies are at risk.
+- The first trimester is crucial during pregnancy because it is the phase where all the baby’s vital organs are formed.
+Therefore, babies are at risk (7).

 - One may induce symptoms of vomiting with the fumes and smells of chemicals.

-- Anything that you apply on the skin tends to seep inside your body through the pores present on the skin, though in a very less amount
+- Anything you apply on the skin tends to seep inside your body through the pores present on the skin, though in a minimal amount (8).

-- As mentioned above, some bleach may also contain steroids and hydroquinone; these ingredients can cause low birth weight in babies.
-Hydroquinone also comes under category C, which means that it is clinically proven and tested to induce birth defects in animals, causing stillbirth, low birth weight but not conclusive that same effect can be seen in humans.
+- As mentioned above, some bleach may also contain steroids and hydroquinone; these ingredients can cause low birth weight in babies (6).
+Hydroquinone also comes under category C, which means that it is clinically proven and tested to induce congenital disabilities in animals, causing stillbirth and low birth weight.
+Still, it is not conclusive that the same effect can be seen in humans.

 Symptoms of Bleach Poisoning in Pregnancy